aplpy/aplpy.github.com/source/quickstart.rst

 ----------------

 The following tutorial will take you, step by step, through the main features of APLpy.
-You will need to download the following file_.
+You will need to download the following :download:`file <tutorial.tar.gz>`.

-.. _file: downloads/tutorial.tar.gz

 First, unpack the example files and go to the ``tutorial`` directory::